 The Faculty of Agricultural, Life and Environmental Sciences offers an Internship Program (IP) for students in all programs.
-Through the IP, students have an opportunity to take their studies beyond the classroom and participate in an 8 to 16 month, full-time, competitively paid work placement.
+Through the IP, students have an opportunity to take their studies beyond the classroom and participate in a four, eight, 12 or 16 month, full-time, competitively paid work placement.